orangejulius/blog/source/_posts/2014-12-12-brief-words-on-functional-programming.markdown

 value of the block you pass to it, and collects all the return values from running the block with each element, turning that into a new array.
-You don't have to bother creating a variable and assigning it into an empty array, explitly updating the array, or even returning the array.
+You don't have to bother creating a variable and assigning it into an empty array, explicitly updating the array, or even returning the array.
 The return value of `.map` is the array that results.

 It also tells everyone reading the code something very important: the code that